espocrm/documentation/development/api.md

 All operations you perform using UI, you can implement via API calls using your programing language.
 You can learn how API works if you trace what's going in the network tab in your browser console.

-Most of api functions return JSON.
+Most of API functions return JSON.
 POST, PATCH calls usually need some JSON data in payload.

 Base URL of EspoCRM API is: `api/v1/`.
 You need to prepend it to expressions in this reference.
 Example: